Calcifer777/C-11-Primer-Notes/System Programming in C.md

 Returns the current value of the position indicator of the stream.

 For binary streams, this is the number of bytes from the beginning of the file.

-### `rewind`

-Sets the position indicator associated with stream to the beginning of the file.

-The end-of-file and error internal indicators associated to the stream are cleared after a successful call to this function, and all effects from previous calls to ungetc on this stream are dropped.

-On streams open for update (read+write), a call to rewind allows to switch between reading and writing.

 ### `fflush`